-JUNK/OLD METAL/SECOND-HAND DEALERS & SHOPS, AUTOMATIC AMUSEMENT DEVICE/VIDEO GAMES LICENSES

-Section 1.
-The Selectmen may license not more than five suitable persons to be dealers in and keepers of shops principally for the purchase, sale or barter of junk, old metal, or second-hand articles in the town.
-They may also license not more than five suitable persons, as junk collectors, to collect by purchase or otherwise, junk, old metal and second-hand articles from place to place in the town; and they may provide that such collectors shall display badges upon their persons or upon their vehicles, or upon both, when engaged in collecting, transporting, or dealing in junk, old metal or second-hand articles; and may prescribe the design thereof.
+JUNK/OLD METAL/SECOND-HAND DEALERS & SHOPS, AUTOMATIC AMUSEMENT DEVICE/VIDEO GAMES LICENSES junk collectors, to collect by purchase or otherwise, junk, old metal and second-hand articles from place to place in the town; and they may provide that such collectors shall display badges upon their persons or upon their vehicles, or upon both, when engaged in collecting, transporting, or dealing in junk, old metal or second-hand articles; and may prescribe the design thereof.
 They may also provide that such shops and all articles or merchandise therein, and any place, vehicle or receptacle used for the collection or keeping of the articles aforesaid, may be examined at all reasonable hours by the Selectmen, Constables or Police Officers of the town.
 The fee for such licenses shall be determined by the Selectmen on an annual basis.
 The maximum allowed monthly rate of interest is 3 %, the maximum annual rate of interest is 36%.
 The rate of interest cannot vary no matter the amount of the loan.
 (Annual Town Meeting, October 25, 2005, Article 19; Approved by Attorney General December 13, 2005.)